 From 2019, SACPSSA has introduced new sports into its carnival programme, and one of these is Lacrosse.

-Following the established rules of modified junior Lacrosse, the carnivals will be open to Year 3/4 and Year 5/6 age groups and will take place at Barratt Reserve, West Beach.
+Following the established rules of modified junior Lacrosse, the carnivals will be open to Year 3/4 and Year 5/6 age groups and will take place at Barratt Reserve, West Beach (first two days), as well as Woodville Lacrosse Club, Drummond Ave, Findon (third, fourth & fifth days).
 Teams will be single gender only.

 The carnivals are open to teams from Catholic primary schools or colleges.
 Teams will be boys or girls.
 There’ll be no mixed teams.